 - Dissolve coffee in boiling water.
 Allow it to cool.

 - In a large bowl beat butter & sugar on slow speed until the sugar has blended in.
 This will keep the sugar from jumping out of the bowl.
 Then switch to medium & beat for 3-5 minutes.

 - Add almond extract & coffee mixture.
-If you are adding colour, this is the stage to add colour as well.
+If you are adding color, this is the stage to add color as well.
 Continue to beat for another minute.
 If frosting is too thick you can add milk or heavy cream till desired consistency is reached.

 - ⅓ cup sugar granulated